 “In its devotion to the welfare of the people, their farms and their horses, the Chronicle seeks to place itself where it will not move forgotten or unheeded.
 The editors need the support of all, so that its pages may provide interest, amusement, and the news of a nationally known community, impartially and without prejudice.”

 The Middleburg Chronicle began as a local newspaper in Virginia hunt country and carried on production during World War II.
 Early editions featured commentary on President Roosevelt, the scandal of King Edward VIII abdicating his throne to marry Wallis Simpson, and Congressional hearings.

-While the 1940 Tokyo Olympic Games and the 1944 London Olympics were cancelled, the Chronicle covered the 1948 edition in London where the United States earned three medals: team silver in dressage, team gold in eventing and Frank Henry and Swing Low captured the individual silver in eventing (he was also a member of the dressage team on Reno Overdo).
+While the 1940 Tokyo Olympic Games and the 1944 London Olympics were canceled, the Chronicle covered the 1948 edition in London, where the United States earned three medals: team silver in dressage, team gold in eventing, and Frank Henry and Swing Low captured the individual silver in eventing.
+(Henry was also a member of the dressage team on Reno Overdo.)
 Thomas Clyde reported for The Chronicle on the Prix de Nations show jumping final.

 By the late 40s, talk of amateurs and women competing in the Olympics spread through the Chronicle’s pages.
 While the nation struggled to decide who would represent them once the Army teams were disbanded, the magazine offered opinions and suggestions from top coaches, riders and industry leaders.

 – The Town Crier section was on the first page and included gossip from the local horse scene, as well as announcements about horse show dates, elections to equine organizations and news about top horse sales.

 – The Horseman’s Notes included more news and opinions from around the horse world, much like today’s In The Country section.